Murder, Manslaughter & Homicide -Capital Offenses in Germany

 • perfidiously or cruelly or by means constituting a public danger, or

-• to facilitate or cover up another offence,
+• to facilitate or cover up another offense,

 Personality of the Offender

-In homicide offences, the history and personality of the perpetrator is of considerable importance in addition to the act of committing the crime.
-The presentation of the accused’s past history and personality is particularly important in the context of sentencing and criminal liability.
-It is in such cases that issues around the accused’s criminal record will play a part.
+In homicide offences, the history and personality of the perpetrator are of considerable importance in addition to the act of committing the crime.
+The presentation of the accused’s past history and personality is significant in the context of sentencing and criminal liability.
+In such cases, issues surrounding the accused’s criminal record will come into play.

 Capital Offences: Other Homicides

-In addition to the above-mentioned offences, the Criminal Code contains several other offences relating to the killing of another human being.
-These offences are also punishable by law.
-Not all of these offences fit directly into the category of “murder” as the intention may not have been the death of the other human being.
+In addition to the above-mentioned offenses, the Criminal Code contains several other offenses relating to the killing of another human being.
+These offenses are also punishable by law.
+Not all of these offenses fit directly into the category of “murder” as the intention may not have been the death of the other human being.

 Killing on Demand – Assisted Suicide